Books by Debi Bower available on Amazon - shop now

 $10 vehicle entry fee collected 5/7 – 10/24: 9 am – 5 pm, daily

-Whether you want to picnic beside a waterfall, hike one of the park’s 29 trails, or enjoy a scenic drive, Letchworth has something for you.
+Whether you want to picnic beside a waterfall, hike one of the park’s 29 trails, take a hot-air balloon ride, whitewater raft on the Genesee River, dine at the historic Glen Iris Inn, or enjoy a scenic drive through the park, Letchworth has something for you.

 Silver Lake